 - Theoretical ceiling: 1,200,000 follower records/hour

-The X API returns up to 1,000 followers per page, making this one of the higher-throughput endpoints.
-For comparison, Sorsa API returns up to 200 per request but has no 15-minute window, just a flat 20 req/sec limit, which works out to roughly 4,000 profiles per second or 14.4 million per hour.
-The throughput difference is significant for large follower graphs.
+X returns up to 1,000 followers per page, making this one of its higher-throughput endpoints.
+For comparison, on our flat-rate model the followers endpoint returns up to 200 profiles per request with no 15-minute window, just a flat 20 requests per second, which works out to roughly 4,000 profiles per second or about 14.4 million per hour.
+On very large follower graphs the difference compounds quickly.

 |---|---|---|---|